Module index_map_type¶

 are several possible versions.
 All are collective procedures that must be

-argument is omitted in the CAF implementation.
+comm argument is omitted in the CAF implementation.
+Calling init for

 call imap%init(bsize [,comm] [,root])Each process gives its own block size using the scalar integer